Command Reference

 Description

-When no repository is provided, installs all commands defined in the project’s ccmd.yaml file.
-When a repository is provided, installs the command and adds it to ccmd.yaml and ccmd-lock.yaml.
+When no repository is provided, installs all commands and plugins defined in the project’s ccmd.yaml.
+When a repository is provided, ccmd reads the repository’s ccmd.yaml and automatically determines whether to install it as a command or a plugin based on the type field.

 Options

--v, --version <version>- Version/tag to install (defaults to latest)-n, --name <name>- Override command name-f, --force- Force reinstall if already exists
+-v, --version <version>- Version/tag to install (defaults to latest)-n, --name <name>- Override command/plugin name-f, --force- Force reinstall if already exists--plugin- Force installation as a plugin (optional; only needed when the repository does not declaretype: plugin)

 Examples